-- In the Identity Provider dropdown, select OAuth. - In the Claim Type dropdown, select OAuthSubject for a user account created in Keyfactor Identity Provider, OAuthRole for a role created in Keyfactor Identity Provider, or OAuthClientId for a client application created in Keyfactor Identity Provider.
-If your claim doesn't
+- In the Identity Provider dropdown, select OAuth. - In the Claim Type dropdown, select OAuthSubject for a user account created in your OAuth identity provider, OAuthRole for a role created in your OAuth identity provider, or OAuthClientId for a client application created in your OAuth identity provider.
+If your claim doesn't fall into one of these categories, select OAuthOid.

-- In the Claim Value field enter the GUID for the user account, role name for the role, or client ID for the client (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation on page 22).
+- In the Claim Value field enter the GUID for the user account, role name for the role, or client ID for the client (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation on page 23).
 If you selected OAuthOid, enter an appropriate ID to identify the claim. - In the Description field enter a description to help you identify the user (e.g. the user or group name).